nlx-404/.obsidian/README.md

 # 📝 Obsidian Setup

+# Theme
+The theme I am using can be found in the `theme` folder.
+It is originally the dracula theme but modified a lot by me.

 # Plugins
 The plugins I use are:
 - **Banners** (Display a banner at the top of the page)